frccode/frccode/docs/Learn/Chapter_6/writing_autos.md

 ---

-**🚀 Ready to dominate autonomous?** Work through the practice project systematically, then apply these concepts to create autonomous routines that give your team a significant competitive advantage!
+**🚀 Ready to implement autonomous?** Work through the practice project systematically, building each layer carefully and testing thoroughly at each step!

 **Remember:** "There's more to a good auto than fancy code."
 Focus on systematic implementation, thorough testing, and strategic thinking about what will actually help you win matches.